 - Third parties at your or your company’s/employer’s request.
 For example, their reporting/data depository portals/service providers.

-- Professional advisers including lawyers, bankers, auditors, accountants and insurers based primarily in the UK and the US who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers including lawyers, bankers, auditors, accountants and insurers who provide consultancy, banking, legal, insurance and accounting services.

 - Any person or entity to whom we have a right or duty to disclose personal data.
-For example, to authorities or other official bodies to assist in the prevention/detection of terrorism, money laundering and other crimes.
+For example, to authorities and other official bodies and to relevant trading parties/service providers to assist in the prevention/detection of terrorism, money laundering and other crimes.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice.

-We require our service providers to respect the security of your personal data and to treat it in accordance with the law and we do not allow them to use your personal data for their own purposes.
-We only permit them to process your personal data for specified purposes and in accordance with our instructions.
+We require our service providers to respect the security and confidentiality of your personal data and to treat it in accordance with the law.
+We only permit them to process your personal data for specified purposes and/or in accordance with our instructions.

 Depending upon the nature of your relationship with us we may also need to share your personal information with clearers, Exchanges, regulators, suppliers and advisers, or otherwise to comply with the law.
 Generally speaking, these third parties are data controllers and will hold and process personal data shared in this way in accordance with their own privacy policies and the laws and regulations applicable to them.